How To Fuel For A Marathon: What To Eat Before, During, + After Your Race

 Toast or an English muffin and jam, oatmeal, or a granola bar are all great choices to get you going.

-After all your workouts, a protein-dense meal or shake is vital for recovery.
-If you run in the morning, an ideal breakfast consists of an omelet filled with delicious vegetables, cheese, and sliced turkey, or a protein smoothie with your favorite protein powder, milk, and fruit.
+If you run in the morning, an ideal breakfast could consist of an omelet filled with delicious vegetables, cheese, and sliced turkey with a side of whole wheat toast or a protein smoothie with your favorite protein powder, milk, nut butter, or fruit.

 Now, jumping into pre-race nutrition.